 - When you are melting chocolate in the microwave (which I often do when making Oreo, pretzel or salted almond bark; see website for these recipes), you can use a similar process.
 Just heat in 30-second intervals, stirring as you go.
 When all chocolate is just melted, stir in some chopped chocolate and let it melt in the heat of the already warm chocolate.
 I do find that the stovetop method works best for the extended process of egg dipping.

 - Once dipped, the chocolate should be put in a cool place to set up properly.
 I put the baking sheets of dipped candy in the refrigerator or near a cool window to set and fully cool.

 - Stored in an airtight container and refrigerated, the eggs will keep for several weeks–if they last that long!
 They also freeze well.

-I have also dipped a few of the eggs in unsweetened chocolate, wondering how that would balance with the sweet filling.
-I am a fan of dark chocolate, in general, and I loved this truly bitter-sweet pairing.
-If interested, you could set aside a few of the eggs and experiment with a bar of melted unsweetened baking chocolate.
+Sometimes, I dip a few of the eggs in unsweetened chocolate.
+I am a fan of dark chocolate, in general, and love this truly bittersweet pairing.
+The sweetness of the peanut butter filling provides a interesting counterbalance to the bitter chocolate.
+If curious, you could set aside a few of the eggs and experiment with a bar of melted unsweetened baking chocolate.